abe-winter/automigrate/burndown.md

 * [ ] test 'create extension' and support if not working
 * [ ] command to list dangerous operations in a diff (anything that drops data or schemas, any big / slow locking operations), so users can require CI signoff
 * parsing features
-	- [ ] consider upgrading to new version of sqlparse library, or switching parser, or writing one -- we currently wrap sqlparse pretty intensely
+	- [ ] consider switching parsers, or writing one -- we currently wrap sqlparse pretty intensely
-	- [ ] fix random keywords not allowed as column names (or at least warn)
+	- [ ] fix random keywords not allowed as column names (or at least warn). `source`, `owner`. write a failing test for this.

 ### 0.3.0